FriederikeBock/ALICEPCGtutorial/Afterburners/neutralPionAndEtaAna.md

 root -b -x- q -l 'TaskV1/ExtractSignalV2.C+("Pi0","/mnt/additionalStorage/OutputLegoTrains/pPb/Legotrain-vAN20170525FF-newDefaultPlusSys/GammaConvCalo_MC_LHC13b2_efix_p1_p2_p3_p4_20_A.root","80000113_00200009327000008250400000_1111141057032230000_0163103100000010","eps","kTRUE","pPb_5.023TeV","Gaussian","directPhotonA","MinBiasEffOnly","","",28,kFALSE,2,0)'
 ```

 For the details on the options you can have a look at the code.
 For beginners, it is however highly recommended to start it once with the shell-script to obtain the proper options.
 The macro will write its plots to **$CUTNUMBER/$ENERGY/$SUFFIX/ExtractSignal** and the corresponding subfolders.
 The most important output will look like the following plots and all of them should be studied in detail for all cuts and mesons.
 Also some trending plots are stored in the the corresponding subfolder.
+These will allow you to judge whether the parameter-settings were reasonable and the fits didn't run into any particular limits.

 ![](/assets/Pi0_data_InvMassBinPCM-EMC_MB.jpg)
 ![](/assets/Pi0_data_MesonSubtracted_80000113_00200009327000008250400000_1111141057032230000_0163103100000010.jpg)